SyedUzai/CUDA_Image_Processor/README.md

 ## 🔍 Overview

 This project showcases how GPU acceleration can drastically improve performance for image processing tasks.
-Using **CUDA**, it applies a **Gaussian Blur** filter on grayscale images and achieves a **59x–61x speedup** over a CPU-based implementation.
+Using **CUDA**, it applies a **Gaussian Blur** filter on grayscale images + **Sobel Filter** and achieves a **59x–61x speedup** over a CPU-based implementation.

 The pipeline includes:
 1. **Converting colour images to grayscale**
 2. **Applying Gaussian blur on CPU and GPU**
-3. **(Coming soon)** Sobel edge detection
+3. **Applying Sobel blur on CPU and GPU**

 ## 🚀 Features

-- Fast Gaussian blur using CUDA
+- Fast Gaussian and Sobel filters using CUDA
 - Baseline comparison using CPU
 - Grayscale conversion built-in
 - Performance benchmarking